input-output-hk/atala-prism/prism-kotlin-sdk/docs/src/docs/modules/crypto.md

 ## Key Derivation

-Atala PRISM Crypto module provides the means to derive keys from a given seed.
+You can use this module to derive keys from a given seed.

 First, there are some utilities to work with mnemonic codes:
 ```kotlin:ank